 But confirmation emails are boring.
-So why not dress your payment confirmation email up in a “Thank you for your payment” outfit?
+So why not dress your purchase email up in a “Thank you for your payment” outfit?

-This will turn the automated Thank-you email into a case about the recipients themselves; the value returns to them.
+This will turn the automated Thank you email into a case about the recipients themselves.

-They are being thanked, rewarded for something that they did – which really was of benefit to you, too.
+They are being thanked for something that they did – which really was of benefit to you, too.

-Another opportunity to reach out to your customers is when they register the product they purchased from you.
+Another great opportunity to reach out to your customers and say thank you is when they register the product they purchased from you.

 Connecting a product with your database is important, especially if more of your promotional or other actions rely on it, too.